 Meat equals cash.
 Vegetables, when purchased regionally and seasonally, were much less luxurious.
 Plus, cooking with barriers caused bursts of creativity.
 Brussels sprout leaves personally blanched in warm salty water were plunged into an ice bath to fasten in the inexperienced neon coloration.
 The leaves were tossed with honey mustard dressing and freshly shaved pears—creamy barley with foraged morels and sherry-kissed button mushrooms.
 Tomato salad celebrates the fruit/vegetable in 3 approaches.

 These poetic phrases echo in my mind as I am surprised at Knife Pleat’s legumes de Saison.
-Each vegetable is prepared individually, after which pieced together like a puzzle.
+Each vegetable is prepared individually, after which it is pieced together like a puzzle.
 Though the vegetable services will change with the seasons, Esnault guarantees that the plate will usually burst with coloration – a proper party of plant-based ingesting.